Sweating may provide temporary relief from cold symptoms, but it won’t shorten the duration of your cold. Colds typically last 7–10 days.

 You may have heard that it’s beneficial to “sweat out a cold.”
 While exposure to heated air or exercise may help temporarily relieve symptoms, there’s little evidence to suggest that they can help treat a cold.

-You’re best off fighting your cold by getting plenty of rest, staying hydrated, and taking over-the-counter medications to relieve your symptoms.
+You’re best off fighting your cold by getting plenty of rest, staying hydrated, and taking OTC medications to relieve your symptoms.
 Your cold should resolve itself within 7 to 10 days.